LexinFintech (NASDAQ:LX) Issues Earnings Results

-LexinFintech (NASDAQ:LX) issued its quarterly earnings results on Tuesday.
-The company reported $4.08 EPS for the quarter, topping the Zacks’ consensus estimate of $2.73 by $1.35, Fidelity Earnings reports.
+LexinFintech (NASDAQ:LX) issued its quarterly earnings data on Tuesday.
+The company reported $4.08 EPS for the quarter, beating analysts’ consensus estimates of $2.73 by $1.35, Fidelity Earnings reports.
 LexinFintech had a return on equity of 37.40% and a net margin of 16.51%.

-A hedge fund recently raised its stake in LexinFintech stock.
-Morgan Stanley increased its position in shares of LexinFintech Holdings Ltd. (NASDAQ:LX) by 156.4% in the 2nd quarter, according to its most recent disclosure with the SEC.
-The institutional investor owned 313,316 shares of the company’s stock after purchasing an additional 191,130 shares during the quarter.
-Morgan Stanley owned approximately 0.17% of LexinFintech worth $3,838,000 as of its most recent filing with the SEC.
-Institutional investors own 24.90% of the company’s stock.
+An institutional investor recently raised its position in LexinFintech stock.
+Morgan Stanley raised its position in LexinFintech Holdings Ltd. (NASDAQ:LX) by 156.4% in the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 313,316 shares of the company’s stock after purchasing an additional 191,130 shares during the quarter.
+Morgan Stanley owned 0.17% of LexinFintech worth $3,838,000 as of its most recent SEC filing.
+Institutional investors and hedge funds own 24.90% of the company’s stock.

 Lexinfintech Holdings Ltd. engages in the provision of online consumer finance platforms.
 Through its subsidiaries, it provides online direct sales with installment payment terms; installment purchase loans; and personal installment loans.
 Its services are offered though its online consumer finance platform, www.fenqile.com; and mobile application.